τάξεις of the Sublime that Reopen Meaning After

 6. Music – e.g. Nielsen’s Fifth Symphony overwhelming the percussion call to martial march counterposed by the summary, recapitulant discord in Salome's final aria: sound with eschatological curve, inner modulation toward or against the ultimate.
 These in alignment with the other 5 categories.

-Each sublime bears a Herderian signature when read not as a static category, but as an expressive form arising from lived tension.
+Each sublime brings a Herderian signature when read without imputing static category, but as an expressive form arising from lived tension.
 For Herder, sublimity emerges in the ecologically- and historically-situated soul’s cry toward the One, made legible only through the deep time of a people’s embodied strivings.
 Awe, violence, embrace, and music are not universalized experiences, but inflections of the monadic yearning Leibniz named: the soul-body coherence that strains toward divine fullness while refracting that yearning through the situated form of a particular life, language, and history.
 Herder's extension of Leibniz lies in his insight that the monad’s expression is cultural, and that the telos of human development is not epistemic mastery, but ethical participation—a conative ripening into neighborly responsibility, echoing the Shema.

 So too with Simone Weil, for whom attention was a moral act: the soul’s receptive stillness before the suffering other and before the divine.
-Sublimity, in Weil’s register, is not merely rupture but readiness—a kenotic expansion of the self so that grace might descend.
+Sublimity, in Weil’s register, is not primarily rupture but readiness—a kenotic expansion of the self so that grace might descend.
 In this light, the six sublimities become not modes of ecstatic disorientation but post-liturgical choreographies of repair.
 They pierce the calloused opacity of modern simulation and abstraction, allowing history, beauty, and covenant to be re-felt.

 Against the simulated coherence of post-metaphysical systems—whether algorithmic, market-based, or technocratic—Herderian framing insists that true sublimity is always anthropologically processed and thus Christo-Shemaically ethical.
 It is a prophetic task and outward movement, not an aesthetic escape.
 It invites the reader to dwell not above history but within it—to gather, compare, and attend.
-Just as Herder traced the rhythms of Hebrew poetics, Nordic myth, and tribal oral forms not to universalize them but to hear their distinct and facultating truths, so too must we hear the six sublimes not as ontology, but as pedagogy of the eschaton: their call to spiritual participation in the apocatastatic renewal of wholeness.
+Just as Herder traced the rhythms of Hebrew poetics, Nordic myth, and tribal oral forms not to universalize them but to hear their distinct and facultating truths, so too must we hear the six sublimes absent prior ontology, but as pedagogy of the eschaton: their call to spiritual participation in the apocatastatic renewal of wholeness.

 From this, the sublime no longer floats as a Romantic vapor without responsibility or course, but descends as covenantal breath—animating cries to be seen, held, and sent (Luke 4).
 What we recover exceeds lost metaphysics, but the anthropology of attentive and accountable poiesis as the soul's response to rupture.
 And thus, sublimity becomes apocatastatic—not only pointing to what has been lost, but igniting what may yet be resparked in and through the world’s poetic ache.

 To reclaim the sublime from abstraction and restore it to its ethical vocation, Herder’s posture of comparative historicity seeks the sublime in the situated interplay of cultures, languages, and prophetic intuitions struggling toward coherence with God and Neighbor—its substrate in history and natural surroundings validating through love.
 The sublime is not a universal form but a contextually mediated eruption, an emergent pulse in the sensorium of peoples who remember their creaturely dependence, their longing for wholeness, and their expressive reaching toward the divine.
 The sublime becomes legible only when approached as a plural, affective archive: one must read terror in Isaiah, embrace in Hosea, eschatological song in eucharistic liturgies and doxology, or the poetic rupture toward nihilism in Hölderlin's elegies not as isolated artifacts, but as positive and negative pedagogies of soul—modes of disgust and delight in the re-membering conative vectors of human becoming.
-In this light, the six sublimities traced above do not exhaust the archive, but inaugurate a relational grammar of potentiation and repair: the disruption of entropy’s stasis and closure toward renewed covenant, beauty re-enfleshed through context, memory, and ethical poiesis.

 Art does not flee dualism; it dissolves it by grounding the flesh of perception in the ethic of care.
 Only then can it speak from the shattering edge between technocratic ascension and prophetic descent.
 Art must rupture the metaphysically false dualism of matter and spirit by grounding its kinesthesia in somatic ethics of generosity and virtues of patience, respectful gratitude, et al. Only then may it communicate from the tension between technocratic eschatology and prophetic rupture.
 Art stages a dramatic confrontation where two ontologies of the future collide: one grounded in anticipation of engineered transformation (Singularity of transhumanism as intelligence, reconciling Plotinus and the pre-socratics), the other in embodied judgment, poetic justice, and metaphysical exile of the de-metaphysicals.